Our Review Process

 Hyperglycemia, or high blood sugar (mostly above 170mg/dl), has several potential risks.
 Even if in the short term it may not seem very potent or disturbing and all you may have to do is take your correction doses to feel better, the long-term effects of this issue can be fatal.
 From cardiovascular issues to neuropathy or retinopathy to kidney damage – hyperglycemia can present itself differently in different people.

 Similarly, hypoglycemia, or what is dangerously low blood sugar, below 60-70 mg/dl has even more devastating consequences.
 If you have been diagnosed with diabetes, this is what you need to be on the lookout for.
 Doctors always warn against the potential symptoms and consequences of low blood sugar levels.
 Also read about high blood sugar symptoms.
 While they can be common, you need to work hard towards preventing them as, in certain cases, they can also lead to seizures and damage to the nervous system.
 While hypoglycemia can have long-term effects, it can also have life-threatening symptoms every time it occurs.

 To learn more about your blood sugar values and affecting factors, checkout our blog 101 Guide - Healthy Blood Sugar Ranges.

-Asking your endocrinologist how to reduce blood sugar level would receive an answer which would tell you to put a lot of attention and focus on your diet.
+Asking your endocrinologist how to reduce sugar level would receive an answer which would tell you to put a lot of attention and focus on your diet.
 This is because the carbs, maida, and sugar content in the diet have a direct impact on increasing blood sugars.
 Without a healthy diet, all the efforts that you may be putting in in terms of working out or regular walks, or even meditation and insulin, would be futile.
 Also know about prediabetes diet.